bens4lsu/theskinny-publish/Content/blog2/paella.md

 But then Sunday, I made one.
 A meat-lover's paella, with steak, chicken, and chorizo.

 It was somewhat of a hit.
 Right after I took it out of the oven, Mrs. theskinnyonbenny and I took Ko and a couple of his friends to a mall.
-While they tooled around, I looked at my phone and saw this post from V:
+While the kids tooled around, Mrs. theskinnyonbenny and I went for a drink.
+At the bar, Ilooked at my phone and saw this post from V:

 <a class="lightview centered" href="/img/IMG_4518.PNG" data-lightview-caption="
 " data-lightview-group="group1"><img src="/img/IMG_4518.PNG" alt="/img/IMG_4518.PNG"><br><span class="caption">